This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Benefit #2- Cranial Stimulation Promotes Well-Being

 Massage also stimulates the brain’s pressure receptors.
 Cerebral palsy develops due to a brain injury, and when the cranial area is massaged and stimulated, it helps to promote a sense of calmness.
-It also helps children have improved focus and concentration.
+It also allows children to improve focus and concentration.

 Benefit #3- Improved Fine and Gross Motor Functioning